awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-attachiamtoinstance.md

       1. If the IAM role has an associated instance profile:

-         1. aws:executeAwsApi \- AttachIAMProfileToInstance \- Attach the IAM instance profile role to the Amazon EC2 instance\.
+         1. aws:executeAwsApi \- AttachIAMProfileToInstance \- Attach the IAM instance profile role to the EC2 instance\.

       1. If the IAM role does not have an associated instance profile: